 The welcome screen shows up without the typical security prompt that makes the screen go black.
 Administrator privileges are not needed to show a welcome screen, so DeployMaster does not request them at this point.
 This allows the user to confirm he’s running the right installer without giving it free reign of his PC.
 If the security prompt appears immediately, the user may click No and forget about your product.

-Instead, the installer will request administrator privileges when the user clicks one of the buttons to commence installation.
-On Windows Vista and later, this button shows a little shield icon to indicate the usual black screen security prompt will follow.
+Instead, the installer will request administrator privileges when the user clicks one of the buttons to commence installation and the chosen installation method requires administrator privileges.
+Installations for all users always require administrator privileges.
+Installations for the current user may or may not require administrator privileges.
+This is configured on the Project page.
+On Windows Vista and later, buttons that start an installation with administrator privileges show a little shield icon to indicate that the usual black screen security prompt will follow.
 If the user clicks Continue on the security prompt, the installer will proceed.
 If the user clicks No, the installer stays at the Welcome screen.

 The welcome shows up to five buttons.
 When the mouse pointer is on top of one of them, a description of what the button does will be shown at the right.

-Create Portable Installation appears instead of Select Components button if the application can be installed in a portable manner.
+Create Portable Installation appears instead of Custom Installation button if the application can be installed in a portable manner.
 It will install the software on a removable medium without making any changes to the host computer.
 This means that only files will be copied.
 No shortcut icons, file associations, etc. will be created.
-Portable installations do not require administrator privileges.
-Thus the Create Portable Installation button does not show a shield icon on Windows Vista and later, and will not result in a black screen security prompt.
+Portable installations never require administrator privileges.
+Thus the Create Portable Installation button never shows a shield icon on Windows Vista and later and never results in a black screen security prompt.

-Advanced Options Installation installs the application asking the user for the installation folder and which file types are allowed to be registered.
+Advanced Installation installs the application asking the user for the installation folder and which file types are allowed to be registered.
 The component selection which will show more detail, which is ideal for experienced computer users.
+If the installer allows all-user and user-specific installs then the user is given the choice on the next screen.
 This button can be removed via the Appearance page while building the installer.

 Do Not Install terminates the setup straight away.